State Benefit·Virginia·🏛️Tax Benefits

 Full real property tax exemption for unremarried surviving spouses of service members who died in the line of duty.

-Apply directly through the official Virginia agency.
+Apply through the official Virginia agency.

 Eligibility